 So if you are currently a working professional, you may want to explore one or both of these scenarios.
 If you are thinking of becoming a contractor, though, be sure that you are clear about the differences between a contractor and an employee from a tax point of view.

-If you don't currently have any working connections, this is my number one piece of advice about how to find clients; join and participate in business and social organizations.
+Especially for people just starting a service-oriented business, this is my number one piece of advice about how to get clients; join and participate in business and social organizations.
 You will pick up more business this way than through any other method except perhaps referrals once you get known.

-Even if they can't use your services themselves, you'll at least then have a reliable scouting team that will continue to spread the word about your business.
-Learn more about how to get positive word of mouth working for you.
+Even if your family and friends can't use your services themselves, you'll at least then have a reliable scouting team that will continue to spread the word about your business.

 Traditional advertising, such as these 17 Advertising Ideas for Small Businesses, still work very well for small businesses.

 It's equally important now for every small business to have a website, if for no other reason than the fact that so many people now use their phones, tablets, etc. to look for businesses that are close to them and/or to look up addresses on the web.
 The days of the phone book, like those of the phone booth, are over.

 For this same reason, it's important to get the full force of internet directories working for you.
 Do a search for your business in any search engine and make sure that your listing is complete and accurate in all the local directory listings you can find.

 When someone calls you and says, "I'm wondering if you could __________________ because _________________ told me you did such a great job," it's a magical, perfect moment.
-Hopefully, it will happen to you many times over the course of your business; it is truly the best and easiest way to get clients ever.
+Hopefully it will happen to you many times over the course of your business; it is truly the best and easiest way to get clients.

 Unfortunately, it's only something that can happen once you already have at least some clients.